What you need to know

 Creating an habitat for a budgerigar

-You can use branches of fruit trees, available in lots of shops, as perches.
-These are fantastic for them because they can exercise their feet on different sized branches.
+When setting up the cage, it's beneficial to use branches of fruit trees, which are available in many pet shops, as perches.
+These natural perches are fantastic for them because they help exercise their feet on different sized branches.

 Always provide a feeder for your budgerigar inside the cage if possible, as well as an adequate water feeder; both feeders must always be kept fresh and clean.
-At the bottom of the cage you must also add a special type of lining with calcium deposits to properly stimulate the bird.
+At the bottom of the cage, you must also add a special type of lining with calcium deposits to properly stimulate the bird and maintain hygiene.

 Cage accessories for a budgie should match the size of its cage.
-In other words, don't put in a thousand toys and perches if the animal will have no space to move.
+In other words, don't put in too many toys and perches if the animal will have no space to move.
 If you want a very ornate cage, think carefully before buying a large one.
-Include a swing, ropes or ladders.
+Include a swing, ropes, or ladders to keep your budgie entertained and active.

-The location of the budgie's cage, as is the case with other birds, should always be in a place free from smoke, direct sunlight, drafts or excessive noise.
-Look for a calm, cool and harmonious place so your pet will feel happy and at ease.
-You can also keep your budgerigar outside, keeping in mind that they must have shade, with no exposure to excessive heat or excessive cold, and be protected from the rain.
+The location of the budgie's cage, as is the case with other birds, should always be in a place free from smoke, direct sunlight, drafts, or excessive noise.
+Look for a calm, cool, and harmonious place so your pet will feel happy and at ease.
+You can also keep your budgerigar outside, keeping in mind that they must have shade, with no exposure to excessive heat or cold, and be protected from the rain.
+Additionally, ensure that outdoor cages are secure from predators.

 Caring for a Budgerigar - Creating an habitat for a budgerigar